katiepb525/chess/README.md

   * ~~Should be responsible for getting player input and passing off to InputHandler.~~
 * GameHandler:
   * ~~Plays rounds -- switches between players.~~
+  * Display the possible positions a player can go to before they enter their input.
+  * GameHandler should call display message method, loops #gets when player enters bad input.
   * Saves game state, loads game state.
 * CheckFinder:
   * Sees if king is within line of capture.